simonwep/java-express/README.md

 ```
 # License

-This project is licensed under the MIT License - see the [LICENSE.md](https://choosealicense.com/licenses/mit) file for details
+This project is licensed under the GNU GPLv3 License - see the [LICENSE](https://github.com/Simonwep/java-express/blob/master/LICENSE) file for details